Implement analytics events

 For teams that are using Avo Codegen to implement their tracking code, the typical implementation workflow looks like this:

-2. Use the Avo CLI to pull the updated code from the branch you are implementing.
+- Pull the updated Codegen - Use the Avo CLI to pull the updated code from the Avo branch you are implementing.
 You can find the Avo CLI command for each source in the top right corner of the branch review screen under “Branch Implementation”.
-From there you can also access documentation for all the events that need to be implemented

-3. Use the functions provided Avo Codegen to implement your events in your source code.
-Codegen tab in your workspace (opens in a new tab) provides documentation and code snippets for each event
+- Implement the changes - Use the type-safe functions provided by Avo Codegen to implement your events in your source code, using the code changes screen as a task list and the journey as visual context for where each event belongs in the user flow.
+The Codegen tab in your workspace provides documentation and code snippets for each event.

 If Avo Codegen haven’t been set up in your project yet, learn how to set them up in our Avo Codegen quickstart guide: